 We’ll soon know whether Donald Trump plans to be the economic populist he claimed to be on the campaign trail.
 Will he lower the boom on crime in the executive suites as well as the crime-ridden streets?
 Will he finally hold Wall Street and the bank gangsters accountable and prosecute the crimes from 2007-present?
 Or, will we see a dismantling of the Consumer Financial Protection Bureau, repeal of Dodd-Frank, and a shutdown of attempts to reinstate Glass–Steagall?

 I am hoping not to see the soon-to-be President Trump pander to the rich and powerful (like himself) and expand the corporatocracy over the people.
 If he does, we’ll see a backlash even harsher than Trump’s own surprise over the establishment political class.
+We’ll see divisions we haven’t seen in many years.

 What might happen if President-Elect Trump extends the powers of corporate America over the people?
 If “Obama created Donald Trump,” then you’ll see President Trump throw gasoline on the fire of the movement that supported Senator Bernie Sanders in the Democratic primaries.